Tlabrahamson/100-days-of-code/log.md

 **Thoughts:** I am not frustrated just yet.
 I feel like I need to take a step back and think about it.

 **Link to work:** I'll post one once the project is complete!

+### Day 11: May 18, 2020

+**Today's Progress:** I got the profile image url updating but I need to turn multiple functions into one so there aren't a bunch of buttons triggering different events.

+**Thoughts:** I feel good.
+No pressure because I am doing this for fun.

+**Link to work:** N/A